 Kent serves on the global board of The Nature Conservancy.
 He also founded and chairs Colorado Thrives, a group consisting primarily of large Colorado Company CEOs, which is focused on advancing economic mobility and the general well-being of Colorado and all its citizens.

 Kent co-founded The Aspen Group with Senators Bill Frist and Tom Daschle, a group dedicated to non-partisan healthcare reform.
 He is also a founding board member of Colorado Endeavor, an international entrepreneurial network.

 Earlier in his career, Kent served as chairman and CEO of Vivra and partner at Bain & Company.

 Kent is also the founder and chairman of AdvanceEDU, an innovative college focused on providing job competency and extensive support services to low income students, and is chair of the Colorado Gap Fund, a fund focused on providing capital access to small businesses, especially those owned by women, minorities or veterans…or those located in rural areas.

-Kent earned his B.A. in political science, with distinction, from Stanford University, where he also was elected to Phi Beta Kappa, in 1978.
-He earned his M.B.A., with honors, from Harvard Business School in 1983, where he was also elected to the Century Club.
+Kent earned his B.A. in political science from Stanford University in 1978, with distinction and Phi Beta Kappa.
+He earned his M.B.A., with honors, from Harvard Business School in 1983.